RHSD/Enotes-Remove-Blur/README.md

 # eNotes Blur Remover
-This tampermonkey script will remove blur on paywalled content on Enotes
+This tampermonkey script will remove blur on paywalled content on eNotes

 ## Usage
 - Install Tampermonkey browser extension